 The 8 Best Reef-Friendly Sunscreens, According to Dermatologists

 It's well-known that overexposure to UV rays can cause premature skin aging and increase your risk of skin cancer.
 And it's no secret the important role sunscreen plays in protecting your skin from those UV rays.
 Depending on the type you slather on, however, your go-to sunscreen may be protecting your skin at the expense of coral reefs—one of the most valuable ecosystems on earth.

-It's not just that an estimated 25% of all marine life depends on coral reefs for survival: They're also a source of food and new medicines, not to mention they protect coastlines from storms and erosion by shielding the shoreline from waves, per the California Academy of Sciences.
+According to the US Environmental Protection Agency (EPA), an estimated 25% of all marine life depends on coral reefs for survival.
+They're also a source of food and new medicines, not to mention they protect coastlines from storms and erosion by shielding the shoreline from waves, per the California Academy of Sciences.

 "Coral reefs are dying at an alarmingly accelerated rate, and some environmentalists are concerned that sunscreen ingredients, particularly from chemical sunscreens, are contributing to coral reef bleaching," says Susan Massick, M.D., associate clinical professor of dermatology at The Ohio State University Wexner Medical Center.
 "The current theory is these sunscreens, with ingredients like oxybenzone and octinoxate, wash off in the water and settle into the coral reefs, thus affecting reef reproduction."

 Once their life cycles are disrupted, coral reefs are no longer able to sustain themselves and slowly start to die off, noted by loss of color, according to the National Oceanic and Atmospheric Administration (NOAA).

 While the loss of coral reefs is multifactorial and can't be attributed to chemical sunscreens alone, it's one aspect we can easily do something about by making the switch to reef-friendly sunscreens.